Mixed Strategy Constraints in Continuous Games

 \subsection{Conclusion}

 We have presented a method for constraining equilibrium problems taking place in both pure strategies and mixing weights using a chance constraint based method.
-From the point of view of Nash equilibrium users - specifically roboticists, control theorists, and motion planners - the ability to handle feasible set interactions without sacrificing either strategic mixing or pure strategy optimality is critical to modeling problems in physical space.
-We look forward to applying this work to more complex spatial games and anticipate its utility in overcoming a recurring frustration in modeling agent interactions in game theoretic settings.
+From the point of view of Nash equilibrium users --- specifically roboticists, control theorists, and motion planners --- the ability to handle feasible set interactions without sacrificing either strategic mixing or pure strategy optimality is critical to modeling problems in physical space.
+We look forward to applying this work to more complex spatial games and anticipate its utility in modeling robot interactions in game theoretic settings.